About the Fire Hall Project

 Bowen Island’s temporary designated EOC location is the Satellite Fire Hall on Adams Road, but there isn’t enough space to run an effective response (there is backup power but no room).
-The secondary EOC is at Municipal Hall, which lacks a backup power source.
+The secondary EOC is at Municipal Hall.

 An EOC needs to be equipped with furniture, computers, primary and secondary communications equipment, information displays, office equipment, stationery, and required life support systems (rest areas, washrooms, kitchen, etc.).
 It should also contain copies of maps and relevant reference materials for quick access.

 Our current facilities just do not have enough space to properly operate an EOC.

 The estimated cost to construct the new Fire Hall and Emergency Operations Centre is $3,725,000, which will cost the average property owner about $68 dollars a year over the next 30 years.

 In 2017, Bowen Island electors voted in favour of borrowing $3,000,000 for the construction of a new main Fire Hall and Emergency Operations Centre on Lot 3 of the Community Lands.

 In September 2019, the tendering process returned unfavourable responses that were significantly higher than the available project budget.